C0m3b4ck/Whisk-Keyboard-To-Controller-Linux/README.md

 # Notes
-<br>Made and tested on latest Ubuntu version at the time of coding in Python venv
+<br>Made and tested on latest Ubuntu version at the time of coding in Python venv.
+Used with Xemu, with success!
-<br>This was intended for playing Halo: Combat Evolved on Xemu, that is why the buttons are currently tailored to that game.
+<br>This was intended for playing Halo: Combat Evolved on Xemu, that is why the default buttons are currently tailored to that game.
 I couldn't find anything like this on Github, so here it is.

 # Roadmap
+* Add other Xbox controllers
+***Done from roadmap***
-* Add key customization from config file
+* Added key customization from config file
-* Add more keys (will happen as I progress in the game and need them)
+* Added more keys (Xbox Controller S)